 80 firefighters tackling blaze at 17-storey block of flats in London

+80 firefighters tackle blaze at 17-storey block of flats in London

 Half of a five-room flat on the 15th floor of the block is alight and part of the roof is on fire

-Around 80 firefighters are tackling a fire at a 17-storey block of flats in south-east London.
+Scores of firefighters are tackling a fire at a 17-storey block of flats in southeast London, prompting the evacuation of around 120 people.

-A dozen fire engines are at the scene of the fire in St Mark’s Square, Bromley, London Fire Brigade (LFB) said.
+A dozen fire engines carrying around 80 firefighters are at the scene of the fire in Bromley, London Fire Brigade (LFB) said.

-Half of a five-room flat on the 15th floor of the block is alight and part of the roof is also on fire.
+Half of a five-room flat on the 15th floor of the block in St Mark’s Square is alight and part of the roof is also on fire.

+Firefighters were called at 11.58am and are still at the scene.
 The brigade’s 999 control centre received 88 calls alerting them to the blaze.

-Fire crews have come from Bromley, Beckenham, Addington, Woodside, Lewisham, Forest Hill, Sidcup and Croydon and surrounding fire stations.
+Station commander Colin Digby, who is at the scene, said: “Crews are making steady progress.
+This is going to be a protracted incident and we expect our crews to be on scene for several hours to come.”

+The Premier Inn hotel next to the tower has also been evacuated and guests have been told they are likely to wait several hours to get back inside.

+Jerome Smith, 22, who is staying there, said: “ I was asleep, woke up, came out, my friend messaged me saying there was a fire and they evacuated everyone.

+“My car is parked in the car park, so we’re just waiting to get in.
+They’re saying it’s going to be a three-hour wait.”

-Footage posted on social media showed flames and black smoke coming from one part of a slanted roof.
+Footage posted on social media showed flames and black smoke coming from one part of a slanted roof of the apartment block.

 Further footage showed firefighters on the roof with the flames apparently extinguished.